LAMSSAOUI/fact_of_Container_image/README.md

  layers contains dependencies , configurations, scripts ... and each modification of the image commited make a new layer

- so i thing they called this groupe of layers  an image because is stored in the database as they store true images (like Profile_image )

  and they store data in blob cells because of their  flexibility and ability to handle large volumes of data.